RanierPhys/angularBAO/README.md

           .6th Column : Total error = sqrt(stat**2 + sys**2)
           .7th Column : Perncentile of total error relative to the unbiased measurements

+     ---> Cov_BAO.txt : Covariance matrix between the angula BAO scale.

+     ---> Snv.txt : Pantheon Supernova data.
+It can be used to combine SUpernova's likelihood with angular BAO's likelihood and get better constrains over the cosmological parameters.

+     ---> Snvsys.txt : Matrix with the systematic erros relative Supernova measurements.

 The data (the angular BAO measured) and its covariance matrix are avaiable in the directory